5 Easy Ways to Attract and Help Butterflies

-Natives are naturally better for birds, bees and butterflies.
+Native plants are naturally better for birds, bees and butterflies.
 If you’re overwhelmed about where to start, look up a good native plant source in your area.
 Then ask them what they recommend.

 One of the best ways to discover which plants butterflies like is to watch them!
 Butterfly watching is best done in the heat of the day.
 You can learn a lot by observing the plants they visit most.
 If you don’t have a lot of butterfly activity in your own yard, go to a local park or botanical garden.

+- More milkweed is better to attract monarch butterflies.
 Milkweed can be surprisingly hard to get started, so overseed to increase your chance of success.

 - If you can’t get milkweed seeds started, buy plants.
 Native gardening groups can point you in the right direction for suppliers.

+- Look for variety.
 With more than 100 species of milkweed, what works for some might not work for others.
 Don’t be afraid to try a few.